Course Outline

 Format:

-You will write a 600-word reflection (inclusive of photo evidence) describing your nutrition communication experience, learning gained and plans for future growth in nutrition communication as per assessment instructions.
+You will write a 600-word reflection (inclusive of photo evidence) describing your nutrition communication experience, evaluate learning gained and create and action plan for future growth in nutrition communication as per assessment instructions.

 Criteria: